CJFEdu/GoCronBuild/README_ALPINE.md

 To automate the update process, you can run the update script via cron:

-1. Edit the crontab (as the user with appropriate sudo permissions):
+1. Edit the crontab (as the user with appropriate doas permissions):
    ```bash
    crontab -e
    ```